SilenLoc/vanity/README.md

 # vanity
 ___

-This repository should be the starting point for a way of incorperating any idea into an application.
+This repository should be a framework to enable any idea into an application.
 ___
 ## ways to contribute